-I’ve tried and tested the below 4 things/steps and it has always worked for me (especially number 1), thus I want to share it with you guys as well ❤
+I’ve tried and tested the below things/steps and it has always worked for me, thus I want to share it with you guys as well ❤ The below is not in ranking order, it’s just as per your preference.

 The first time I started experiencing Insomnia was when I started working full-time, was working on my blog and pursuing my master’s degree – all at once.
 I spoke to mom about it and asked if I could try sleeping pills.
 She was strictly against it as she told me it contains harmful ingredients and may result in severe side effects (thus, I could settle for… nothing 🙄).

-However, one day I stumbled upon “Sweetest Dreams” by Solgar at Life Pharmacy while I was buying some Panadol.
+However, one day I stumbled upon “Sweetest Dreams” by Solgar at Life Pharmacy.
 Mom and I asked the pharmacist if these are like other sleeping pills and he explained these pills are 100% organic, have no chemicals or side effects!
 It’s free of gluten, wheat, artificial flavor, preservatives, etc. The only instruction: eat it 45 minutes before you go to bed.

 Honestly, this pill is a blessing! 🤗 Ever since I bought this, falling asleep has been easier.
 However, there’s one pitfall: In general, I feel nauseous when I don’t get at least 8 hours of sleep at night, thus, if I don’t sleep enough after eating the pill, the next day is basically, sh#t!

-Number 2 – If you can’t voluntarily keep your device away, switch on your ‘Night Shift’
+#2 – Can’t voluntarily keep your device away?
+Switch on your ‘Night Shift’

 Using electronic devices close to bedtime can make falling asleep difficult and that’s because blue light tricks our circadian rhythm (aka natural body clock), into thinking that it’s daytime.
 It also boosts attention and reaction times, and interferes with our bodies’ production of melatonin, the hormone that induces sleep.